skip-mev/mev-tendermint/spec/light-client/detection/req-ibc-detection.md

     - clienstState needs to be updated according to complete data structure

-- `checkMisbehaviourAndUpdateState`: as evidence will contain a trace (or two), the assertion that uses verify will need to change.
+- `checkMisbehaviorAndUpdateState`: as evidence will contain a trace (or two), the assertion that uses verify will need to change.

 - ICS 002 states w.r.t. `queryChainConsensusState` that "Note that
   retrieval of past consensus states by height (as opposed to just the current consensus state) is convenient but not required."
 For Tendermint fork detection, this seems to be a necessity.

 - `Header` should become a lightblock

 - `Evidence` should become `LightNodeProofOfFork` [LCV-DATA-POF.1]

 - `upgradeClientState` what is the semantics (in particular what is `height` doing?).

-- `checkMisbehaviourAndUpdateState(cs: ClientState, PoF:
+- `checkMisbehaviorAndUpdateState(cs: ClientState, PoF:
   LightNodeProofOfFork)` needs to be adapted

 #### Handler